-Ahhhh, that sensation of stepping onto a freshly mowed lawn sans footwear.
+Ahhhh, that sensation of stepping onto a freshly-mowed lawn sans footwear.
 There’s nothing like it.
+Especially when you realize that a lawn you love is also one that'll pay you back when you sell.

 Sharpen mower blades to ensure clean cuts.
 A dull blade tears the grass, leaving jagged edges that discolor the lawn and invite pathogens.